americanexpress/one-app/docs/articles/Getting-Started.md

 ### Running One App

-Every Holocron module that is generated comes with pre-installed scripts that can be run afterwards.
-One of these scripts is the `npm start` script that starts up `one-app-runner`, which is our primary tool for local development.
+Every Holocron module that is generated comes with pre-installed scripts.
+One of these scripts is `npm start` which starts up `one-app-runner`.

+> `one-app-runner` aids in local development by pulling a `one-app` docker image and running it with a set configuration provided in your modules `package.json`.

 ```bash
 npm start